todogroup/todogroup.org/content/en/get-started.md

 ## STEP 1: Join the TODO Chat, Forum and OSPONews

-The easisest way to don't miss a thing on the latest trends in OSPOs, job positions, events and studies, is to [subscribe to the [monthly OSPO Newsletter](https://ospo-news.ghost.io/), powered by the open source platform, ghost.
+The easisest way to don't miss a thing on the latest trends in OSPOs, job positions, events and studies, is to [subscribe to the monthly OSPO Newsletter](https://ospo-news.ghost.io/), powered by the open source platform, Ghost.

-TODO uses slack for real-time chat.
+TODO uses [Slack](https://thetodogroup.slack.com/) for real-time chat.
 In there you will find our #general channel and many regional-focused and working groups focused channels within it ([check TODO group's community structure to learn more](https://github.com/todogroup/governance/blob/main/TODO%20Structure/structure-mindmap.md)).
 We also have a [OSPO forum via GitHub Discussions](https://github.com/todogroup/ospology/discussions) where you can explore some of the conversations going on in the community.

 {{< spacer >}}